hololinked-dev/docs/docs/beginners-guide/articles/serialization.md

 spectrometer.run(...)
 ```

 per-instance overloads have higher priority than the per-thing-object registrations.
+The singleton behaviour of `Serializers`
+ensures that all registrations are available across all protocol servers within the same process.

 ### Built-in Serializers